dellacortelab/t4ss/README.md

 Instructions for taking original PDB structure all the way to full coarse-grain simulations.
 I've included an example icmf directory as an example file structure.

+### Steps
+1. Create model file, with < 99,999 Atoms
+    1a. (if necessary) Fix structure/side chains/missing atoms
+2. Martinize structure(s) (using martinize.sh)
+    2a.
+(If using multiple structures) Combine structures, keeping track of molecule order 2b.
+Use rename.sh to rename molecule names within .itp files
+3. Solvate using insane.py on cg file
+4. Fill out .top file with .itp includes and molecule names
+5. Create index.ndx file with gmx make_ndx
+6. Copy all necessary files (including .mdp files) to simulation directory, if desired 6a.
+Double check all paths are correct, especially paths to .itps in .top file
+7. Start simulation using submit.sh (modify dssp path within submit.sh first)
+8. Pray everything works :)

 ### Splitting
 First, the full PDB file must be split into pieces with at most 99,999 atoms, or else martinize will fail with atom indices.